Team-Nexus-UNT/CodeTime/README.md

 # Key Concepts

 CodeTime operates in two modes, both accessible through the VS Code extension:

 **Instructor Mode**

 Used to create instructional walkthroughs.

 Instructors can:

-Record code timelines based on file changes and Git commits Capture audio and video narration
+Record code timelines based on file changes and Git commits

+Capture audio and video narration

-Add inline annotations to specific lines of code Associate recordings and annotations with exact points on the timeline Export the completed walkthrough into a distributable file
+Add inline annotations to specific lines of code

+Associate recordings and annotations with exact points on the timeline

+Export the completed walkthrough into a distributable file

 **Student Mode**

 Used to consume instructional walkthroughs.

 Students can:

-Import walkthrough files created in Instructor Mode Replay the code timeline step-by-step
+Import walkthrough files created in Instructor Mode

+Replay the code timeline step-by-step

-View synchronized code, audio, video, and annotations Navigate freely through the timeline (play, pause, rewind, fast-forward) Ask an integrated LLM assistant questions about the code at the current timeline position View content in read-only mode (no editing allowed)
+View synchronized code, audio, video, and annotations

+Navigate freely through the timeline (play, pause, rewind, fast-forward)

+Ask an integrated LLM assistant questions about the code at the current timeline position

+View content in read-only mode (no editing allowed)

 # Installation & Development
 Prerequisites:

 Visual Studio Code

 Node.js

 Git

 Run in Development Mode

 Clone the repository

 Open the project in VS Code

 Run npm install

 Press F5 to launch the Extension Development Host

-# Team Nexus Members
-Ethan Kilpatrick
-Nur Mahi
-Linal Lad
-Emmitt Singh